luizbgomide/EclipsePhase2e-ptbr/src/18/14-exsurgent-types.md

 ---

-- **Femtoswarm:** Functions like a [nanoswarm](../16/20-nanoswarms-and-microswarms.md), except immune to guardian nanoswarms, nanophages, adhesives, corrosives, chemicals, vacuum, and armor mods; they are self-sustaining and do not require a nanohive
+- **Femtoswarm:** Functions like a [nanoswarm](../16/20-nanoswarms-and-microswarms.md), except immune to guardian nanoswarms, nanophages, adhesives, corrosives, chemicals, vacuum, and armor mods; they are self-sustaining and do not require a nanohive.
-- **Invisibility:** Can be invisible like a nanoswarm or can materialize forms with refractive metamaterials, like an [invisibility cloaks](../16/17-espionage-and-security-tech.md)
+- **Invisibility:** Can be invisible like a nanoswarm or can materialize forms with refractive metamaterials, like an [invisibility cloaks](../16/17-espionage-and-security-tech.md).
-- **Nanofabrication:** Can nanofabricate items at 10 times the speed of transhuman nanofabricators; can replicate effects of any nanoswarm at will
+- **Nanofabrication:** Can nanofabricate items at 10 times the speed of transhuman nanofabricators; can replicate effects of any nanoswarm at will.
-- **Penetration:** Can penetrate inside/through objects at the rate of 50&nbsp;AV/DUR per action turn, much like water seeps through fabric; may penetrate inside most morphs in one action
+- **Penetration:** Can penetrate inside/through objects at the rate of 50&nbsp;AV/DUR per action turn, much like water seeps through fabric; may penetrate inside most morphs in one action.
-- **Self-Repair:** Automatically repair 1d10 damage per hour
+- **Self-Repair:** Automatically repair 1d10 damage per hour.
-- **Take Form:** Can cohere/dissipate simple physical/mechanical forms (arms, mobility systems, tentacles, cages, traps, etc) with a complex action; these may take physical actions such as Fray or Melee Tests
+- **Take Form:** Can cohere/dissipate simple physical/mechanical forms (arms, mobility systems, tentacles, cages, traps, etc) with a complex action; these may take physical actions such as Fray or Melee Tests.

 </blockquote>